 The timeliness of the regulatory reports is monitored based on the target delivery time.
-Where issues are identified, the escalation to the appropriate groups (including DDRJ's management, if necessary), is triggered which could involve investigation and rectifying actions being initiated.
+Where issues are identified, the escalation to the appropriate groups (including DDRJ's management, if necessary), will be triggered which could involve investigation and rectifying actions being initiated.

-Key consideration 3: A TR should have robust information systems that provide accurate current and historical data.
+Key Consideration 3: A TR should have robust information systems that provide accurate current and historical data.
 Data should be provided in a timely manner and in a format that permits it to be easily analyzed.

-Closely working with its service provider, Deriv/SERV, DDRJ built the program in its operating system to validate the required data fields for the JFSA reporting.
-The Technology team in Deriv/SERV adopted the robust policies and procedures in building the information system based on the relevant regulatory requirements.
+The DDRJ operating system has been built in conjunction with its service provider, Deriv/SERV, to validate the required data fields for the JFSA reporting.
+The technology team in Deriv/SERV adopted the robust policies and procedures in building the information system based on the relevant regulatory requirements.
 If an error or irregularity occurs, it would be alerted and detected in the exceptions report.